MecaVol/KerbalRemoteApplication/README.md

 1. Install the kRPC plugin in Kerbal Space Program

-2. Set up a server with Kerbal PC Ip addrress, and ports up to you
+2. Set up a server with Kerbal PC Ip address, and ports up to you

 3. In the App, set up the connection with the same values, and tap "CONNECT"